aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 Great so what type of code can it work with?
 Wait do I have to know how to write code too??

-Ah don't worry you will not have to learn how to code to get your site up and running.
+Ah, don't worry you will not have to learn how to code to get your site up and running.
 You can copy what I have or another theme and just update some settings like your name and start blogging!

 ## Let's do this